Danial-Kord/MedicalInstromnetsAnalysis/README.md

 # MedicalInstromnetsAnalysis
-this game helps amateur suregeons increas their knowledge of surgeries by detecting the correct placement of instruments and analyzing the provided frames and demonstration.
+this game helps amateur suregeons increase their knowledge of lobotomty surgery  by detecting the correct placement of instruments and analyzing the provided frames and demonstration.